zakaryjs/CA-T2A2-Webserver_API/README.md

 The relationship between the Book, and the Format and Genre tables is established through the 'genre_id' and 'format_id' foreign keys located in the book table.
 This allows for the genre/format that the book belongs to have their unique genre_id/format_id stored inside of any book that belongs to that genre/format.

+The Book Schema ensures that the title of any book in the database is required on creation.
+The title field is required to be at least 2 characters long, and follow the set character rules.
+The page count field is required, and must have a value of at least 1 (which book has 0 pages?).
+The foreign keys, format_id, genre_id and collection_id are all required in order to link the tables together.

 **Table 4: Movie**

 As shown in the ERD, the Movie table has a many to one relationship with the Collection, Genre and Format tables.